CUCentralAdvancement/github-docs/readme.md

   channel exists in Slack where most notifications go.
 You can `/github subcribe owner/repo thing` to add more or `/github unsubscribe` to remove notifications.
 More details can be found on the GitHub documentation page.
+- [Secret Management](docs/github/secrets.md) - Each project will likely include configuration variables that should never be committed to code.
+While using GitHub's "secrets" functionality is pretty straight-forward, there are some caveats to know about.

 ## Development Philosophies and Workflows